Gregman-js/Neural-Network-Car-Racing/README.md

 Created by [Gregman-js](https://github.com/Gregman-js)

 ## Ready to use
-Just visit and enjoy learning. [gregman-js.github.io/Neural-Network-Car-Racing/](https://gregman-js.github.io/Neural-Network-Car-Racing/)
+Just visit and enjoy. [gregman-js.github.io/Neural-Network-Car-Racing/](https://gregman-js.github.io/Neural-Network-Car-Racing/)

 ## No requirements and dependencies
 You don't need to install libraries and others dependencies.